 The Benefits of Active Listening

+If you are looking to take your negotiation skills to the next level from the comfort of your own home, check out our online negotiation course.
 How would you like to give the other person a concession without giving away anything of tangible value?
-It’s easy.
-Just listen to him or her...
+It’s easy...

 How would you like to give the other person a concession without giving away anything of tangible value?
 It’s easy.
 Just listen to him or her.
 Listening is the least expensive concession you can make.
 It can well be the most important.

 Are you listening?
 Probably not.
 Research indicates that immediately after people have listened to someone talk, they remember only about half of what they have heard—no matter how carefully they thought they were listening.